Romea/Romea.github.io/README.md

 - All the information is in `index.md`
 - To change one of the featured post, modify the `feature_row` object.
 Don't forget to also modify the url.

-### Add a reseach/project item
+### Add a reseach item
-To add a project or a research page, simply add a file in the corresponding folder.
+To add a research page, simply add a file in the corresponding folder.
-Don't forget to add a teaser image.
+Don't forget to update the teaser image.

 ### Create a new people page
 1) Fill a new entry in `_data/authors/yml`.